munificent/craftinginterpreters/book/calls-and-functions.md

 ^code compile-signature (1 after)

 Finally we get to some actual code.
-At the very end of the function:
+We change the very end of the function to
+this:

 ^code call-end-compiler (4 before, 1 after)